Log: Narrative Construction

 Fig 1.
 El libro uruguayo de los muertos and El oficio de vivir

 El oficio de vivir, or (roughly) The craft/work of living, is a collection of poetry by María Mercedes Carranza.
 Compiled posthumously and prefaced by her daughter, the collection sinks, poem by poem, deeper into the despair that plagued Carranza, especially in her final years.
 Despair about aging, despair about Colombia’s endless violence, despair about injustice, meaninglessness, despair about despair.
 Death weighs heavy on almost every page.
-It is so well-written that her words manage to covey the hollowness of depression in a way that I have not seen captured in any other piece of writing (even books and memoirs about war or genocide).
+Her words manage to covey the hollowness of depression in a way that I have not seen captured in any other piece of writing (even books and memoirs about war or genocide).
 It is grim, very grim.

 El libro uruguayo de los muertos, or The Uruguayan Book of the Dead, on the other hand was much less grim, despite of the title.
 It did take me a very long time to read.
 Along with García Márquez’s El otoño del patriarca, it might be one of the toughest books I’ve ever gone through.
 In short snippets destined to a mysterious correspondent, Mario Bellatin melds fact and fiction to speak about everything and anything.
 Some themes do stand out: writing, publishing, illness, death, family, truth, falsehood and mysticism.
 Like the Twirling Dervishes he describes, cyclical snippets of narrative appear, disappear, only to reappear later, the same or almost the same or altered incomprehensibly.
 Temporality is warped, contradictions appear, and, as a reader, offering resistance only makes the read more painful.
 At some point you just have to let go and let Bellatin take you on a trip that goes round and round.
-And in the end, I was left a bit dizzy, I must admit.
+And in the end, I was left a bit dizzy.

-El oficio de vivir was close to making it on my favorites list—it is a work of art.
+El oficio de vivir was close to making it on my favorites list—it is a true work of art.
 But the art that resonates with me the most is that which peers into the void, but with defiance.
 There is a will to live and an affirmation of life, the renewal of life.
 With Carranza, we succumb to the void, even if the last poem of the collection offers a glimmer of hope.

-Mario Bellatin’s Salon de belleza (Beauty Salon) is one of my favorite books, but I can’t say the same of El libro uruguayo de los muertos.
+Mario Bellatin’s Salon de belleza (Beauty Salon) is one of my favorite books, but I can’t say the same for El libro uruguayo de los muertos.
 There are very interesting ideas about the nature of truth and fiction, about the pain of creation, and about life, death and creation as cyclical.
 The unconventional form resonated with these themes, but maybe it went on for too long.
 But then again, watching Twirling Dervishes perform is fascinating, but it can also feel eternally long after a while.
 But isn’t that what we’re all after, eternity?
 Reading El libro uruguayo de los Muertos definitely felt like it took an eternity too, but maybe that's what Bellatin was trying to do—approach eternity, which also means to approach death.

 Other Interesting August “Reads”